 I/O research tends to be theory-driven and conducted in laboratory settings for two main reasons: (1) the fact that there is no unifying theory in I/O and thus much of the research is focused on testing hypotheses derived from a particular theory and comparisons of the validity of various theories; and (2) a tradition of adherence to rigorous experimental methodology and between group designs coupled with a rejection/ignorance of within-subject designs as legitimate experimental methodology (because of the small N and reliance on visual analyses).
-For the second reason be sure to include the material starting with "coupled" in your answer.
+For the second reason, be sure to include the material starting with "coupled" in your answer.

-Not for the exam: In the 8 IO texts I reviewed last summer, not one mentioned or acknowledged the existence of SS research designs in their research section.
+The following material is not for the exam: In the 8 IO texts I reviewed last summer, not one mentioned or acknowledged the existence of single subject research designs in their research section.